-DRAFT. © 2007-2013, Glen J. Kuban
+DRAFT. © 2007-2018, Glen J. Kuban

 Part of Kuban's Paluxy website

-According to Genesis 7:7 the eight humans on the Ark consisted of Noah and his wife, their three sons and their sons wives.
+Let's first discuss genetic diversity in modern humans.
+Each individual person normally has only two alleles (possible variations for a gene) for a given gene.
+That's because each person can inherit only one allele per gene from each parent.
+This creates a serious problem for young-Earth advocates.
+According to Genesis 7:7, only eight human beings were on Noah's Ark: Noah and his wife, their three sons, and their sons' wives.
 This means that that the Ark family had among them at most ten different alleles for each gene locus (3 x 2 = 6 for the wives, plus 2 each for Noah and his wife--their sons would have received all their alleles from their parents).
-Even if we allow the remote possibility that all three of Noah's sons were adopted and that all eight people on the ark were unrelated, each could have carried only 2 different alleles for each gene locus, and the entire ark family would have 2 x 8 = 16 alleles for each gene locus.
-So where did all the additional alleles in the modern population come from?
-In mainstream science, such alleles are the result of natural selection acting on mutations (sometimes involving duplicate genes as well as point mutations and "crossing-over"), acting over of millions of years.
-Strict creationists must account for them in only a few thousand years.
+Even if we allow the remote possibility that all three of Noah's sons were adopted, and thus that all eight people on the ark were unrelated, each could have carried only 2 different alleles for each gene locus, and the entire ark family would have 2 x 8 = 16 alleles for each gene locus.
+The problem for YECs is that among modern humans, many genes have dozens or more possible alleles per gene.
+For example, the human leukocyte antigen complex has 59 different alleles (Ayala et al, 1993).

 Ayala, F.J. et al. 1993.
 MHC polymorphism and human origins.
 Scientific American 269(6):78-83.

 Duff, Joel, 2017a.
 Walking Whales On Board Noah's Ark: The Inevitable End-point of Creationists' Post-Flood Hyper-Speciation Belief?
 Web article at: https://thenaturalhistorian.com/category/blog/